 electrons; so the atom will have a

 positive charge.
 We call charged atoms ions.
-Positively charged ions are often called cations.
+Positively chargedions are often called cations.

 Just as metals lose electrons